Research Area

 • Description:

 This research topic is focused on techniques for the reliability of information and, in particular, on coding for error correction.
-Techniques of this type can be designed for application in many specific contexts: among the most interesting ones, in the current scenarios, we can mention 5G/6G cellular networks, where ultra-reliability and very low latency are required, and deep-space systems, where error correcting codes are used to improve the performance of telemetry and telecommand signals.
-A further, very promising, application concerns the usage of error correcting codes for post quantum asymmetric cryptography where solutions of this kind constitute a valid alternative to other well consolidate schemes.
-The research consists in designing, analyzing and simulating the behavior of classic and modern, that is, state-of-the-art, error correcting codes, with special emphasis on low-density parity-check (LDPC) codes in their several variants and on different channels or operation conditions.
+Techniques of this type can be designed for application in many specific contexts: among the most relevant ones in current communication scenarios, we can mention 5G and beyond-5G (6G) cellular networks, where ultra-reliable low-latency communications (URLLC) and massive machine-type communications (mMTC) impose stringent requirements in terms of reliability, latency, and scalability.
+Another important application domain is represented by deep-space systems, where error correcting codes are used to improve the performance of telemetry and telecommand links under extremely low signal-to-noise ratio conditions.
+In addition, quantum communication and quantum computing systems rely on quantum error correcting codes to protect fragile quantum states against decoherence and operational noise, making quantum coding theory a rapidly growing and strategically important research area.
+A further, very promising application concerns the use of error correcting codes for post-quantum asymmetric cryptography, where code-based solutions constitute a valid alternative to other well-established cryptographic schemes.
+The research consists of designing, analyzing, and simulating the behavior of classical and state-of-the-art error correcting codes, with special emphasis on low-density parity-check (LDPC) codes in their various variants and under different channel models and operating conditions.

 • Contact Person: